BAMS Course: Full Form, Eligibility, Fees, Duration, Admission 2025, Syllabus, Scope

 BAMS Professional 1

 The first year of the BAMS course introduces fundamental Ayurvedic principles and foundational subjects like Padartha Vigyan and Rachana Sharir.
-This stage applies the groundwork for understanding Ayurveda’s history, philosophy, and basic anatomy, laying the stage for more advanced studies in later years.
+This stage lays the groundwork for understanding Ayurveda’s history, philosophy, and basic anatomy, laying the stage for more advanced studies in later years.

 • Padartha Vigyan and Ayurved Itihas